colbyktang/WeGo-POC/README.md

 # WeGo POC - Software Engineering Project

-This is an archive of my group project in a Software Engineering course where we simulated an agile team environment with our professor being the PO.
+This is an archive of my group project in a Software Engineering course during Spring 2020 where we simulated an agile team environment with our professor being the PO.

 We developed a multi-cloud solution to simulate an autonomous delivery service using Mapbox, Python, Javascript, and MongoDB.
 This project is split into two parts: Supply and Demand.
 Supply handles the customer logic and data while Demand handles the autonomous vehicle aspect.